Baked lasagna without meat ( Lasagne in verde senza carne )

 - Time: preparation: 40 minutes

 Total carbohydrate: 58.1 (g) 22 % GDA

 This is our new recipe of baked lasagna.
 This lasagna recipe is made without meat.
 So it's a vegetarian recipe but is also ideal for all people who is finding for healthy eating ideas.

 Prepare the artichokes.
 Snap off the stalk close to the base, pulling out any fibres which

 would extend into the bottom.
 Cut off the pointed top and, using kitchen scissors, trim the leaves to remove spines and any brown edges.

 Cut every artichoke in quarters and plunge them in lemon water.
 The artichokes are ready to be cooked.
-You can find step-by-step simple instructions with a lot of images to clean the artichokes in the members-only area.
+You can find step-by-step simple instructions with a lot of images to clean the artichokes in the INFO area.

 At this point put two tablespoons of olive oil in a pan and saute half the leek in the olive oil.
 Switch off the gas.
 Take every artichoke quarter and cut it into thin strips; place them in the pan with the leek.
 Once finished switch on the gas again, add the aromatic herbs, season to taste with salt and stir accurately.
 Keep on cooking on low heat, half-covered, stirring now and then for about 10 minutes.
 Add hot water or vegetable stock only if necessary.
 Don't reduce completely the artichoke sauce.